AustinJoo97/My-Portfolio/README.md

 Addtionally, *pseudo classes* were utilized with regards to the nav bar list as hovering and/or clicking on each item will cause a change in color of the interacted item as well as causing a small increase in *font-weight*.

-**Note**: As of 3:50pm on 2/26/21, the dropdown menu items cannot actually be selected to cause the page to scroll to the corresponding elements as, after research, it was found that JS functionality was required.
-To keep pace with the course, I have no implemented them using *onclick* functionality.

 ## Hero Banner